AGL Energy: 1837–2006: Australian Gas Light Company

-AGL had New Zealand assets including a gas distribution system in the Hutt Valley and Porirua area, owned through its 71% owned subsidiary Natural Gas Corporation.
-This network was sold to Vector in 2004 for NZ$814 million.
-The company bought Transalta NZ's electricity retail business for NZ$824 million in 2001.
-Subsequently, selling the electricity retail asset for a loss.
+2006–present: AGL Energy

 On 6 October 2006, the Australian Gas Light Company and Alinta merged and restructured to create two new listed companies, a restructured Alinta Ltd and AGL Energy Ltd.

 In Victoria, in June 2012, AGL Energy acquired Loy Yang A Power Station and the Loy Yang coal mine.
 Loy Yang A has four generating units with a combined capacity of 2,200 MW.

 In New South Wales, in September 2014 AGL Energy acquired Macquarie Generation from the New South Wales Government for $1.5 billion.
 Macquarie Generation's assets included the 2,640 MW Bayswater Power Station, the 2,000 MW Liddell Power Station, the 50 MW Hunter Valley Gas Turbines and the Liddell Solar Thermal Project.
 From the two thermal coal power stations and two oil-fired gas turbines, Macquarie Generation supplies approximately 12% of the National Electricity Market and 30% of the New South Wales electricity market.
 In early stages, Macquarie has commenced development of solar thermal power as a renewable source of energy.

 AGL announced in April 2015 and reaffirmed in September 2017 that it intends to close the Liddell Power Station in 2022.
 The closure of this and other coal-burning power stations in Australia led to Prime Minister Malcolm Turnbull, to seek advice from the Australian Energy Market Operator on extending the life of a number of them, to head off future power shortages.
 Turnbull said the government had been advised that if the Liddell plant were to close in 2022, there would be a 1,000 MW gap in base load, dispatchable power generation.